Mišo Brečko

-Mišo Brečko (/sl/; born 1 May 1984) is a Slovenian former professional footballer who played as a right-back.
-He spent most of his career in Germany, most notably with 1.
+Mišo Brečko (/sl/; born 1 May 1984) is a Slovenian professional football manager and former player.
+He played as a right-back.

+Brečko spent most of his career in Germany, most notably with 1.
 FC Köln.
 At international level, he made 77 appearances for the Slovenia national team, also participating at the 2010 FIFA World Cup.

 Club career

 Born in Trbovlje, Brečko started his career at Rudar Trbovlje youth sides.
 During his time at high school, he played few games for Factor in Slovenian Third League.
 In the 2003–04 season he made 21 appearances for Šmartno in the PrvaLiga.
 In July 2004 he joined Hamburger SV.
 He made seven appearances in his first season.
 In the 2005–06 season he was loaned to Hansa Rostock.
 In the next season (2006–07), he was loaned to FC Erzgebirge Aue.
 After two successful seasons in 2.
 Bundesliga, he played 14 games for HSV during 2007–08 season.
 He joined 1.
 FC Köln on free transfer in summer 2008, signing a three-year deal.
 In 2010 the contract was extended until 2013.